pytroll/satpy/doc/source/config.rst

 satellite (longitude, latitude, altitude).
 The angles are estimating by using a constant observation time for all cases (maximum ~1e-10 error) and by rounding satellite position coordinates to the nearest tenth degree for longitude and latitude and nearest tenth meter.
+Note these estimations are only done if caching is enabled (this parameter is True).

 When setting this as an environment variable, this should be set with the string equivalent of the Python boolean values ``="True"`` or ``="False"``.